arangodb/docs/3.6/architecture-deployment-modes-cluster-sharding.md

 restriction comes from the fact that ensuring uniqueness of the primary key would be very inefficient if the user could specify the primary key.

-On which DBServer in a Cluster a particular _shard_ is kept is undefined.
+On which DB-Server in a Cluster a particular _shard_ is kept is undefined.
 There is no option to configure an affinity based on certain _shard_ keys.

 For more information on shard rebalancing and administration topics please have